Achievable logoAchievable logo

 Total -$600

-The market price falls below the option’s strike price, and the put goes “in the money” (“put down”).
-The investor exercises the put and sells the shares at $50 to avoid a larger loss.
+Because the market price ($20) is below the strike price ($50), the put is in the money (“put down”).
+The most financially prudent action is to exercise the put and sell the shares at $50, avoiding a much larger loss.

 Let’s try another example: